-You don’t need to have a degree in computer science to start a travel blog, in fact you can do it easily in just a few minutes with some very basic knowledge.
+You don’t need to have a degree in computer science to learn how to start a travel blog and choose a travel blog name, in fact you can do it easily in just a few minutes with some very basic knowledge.

 But why would you want to start one?
 The reasons vary greatly depending on your personal ambitions but at the very least it’s a great way to keep those precious travel memories alive.

 Here are a few reasons why you might want to start a travel blog…

 To Keep In Touch

 Whilst being away on your travels, it’s always nice to keep the folks back home updated with your latest exploits and experiences.
 Having a travel blog is a great way to do this by writing about all the main moments in a chronological order.

 It’s much tidier than a rambling email and sticks around much longer than a lengthy Facebook update post which behaves like a fart on the internet!
 You’re mum is going to worry about you regardless, so you may as well give her something nice to look at.

 When you’ve been traveling for several weeks, months or even years it becomes pretty hard to remember the details of all the amazing things you’ve seen and done.
 This is where keeping a blog can also pay off, going beyond just having a nice collection of pictures by creating context around the snaps you have taken.